 Although he continues to tour throughout the world with various artists he also manages to add to his long list of credits while at home in Los Angeles.
 As an example in one week he played Beethoven's Ninth Symphony for the tribute concert for the victims of the 2011 Japan earthquake, then flew to the Toronto Jazz Festival to play with the Spanish Harlem Orchestra, then returned to Los Angeles to play on the Tonight Show Band with Rickey Minor.
 In 2011 he was on several awards shows such as the TV Land Awards, the American Film Institute Awards, and opened the 2011 Grammy's with the ten minute tribute to Aretha Franklin.

-From 2005-2011 he has acted as horn section leader and arranger for the 2005-2011 seasons of American Idol.
+Since 2005 he has acted as horn section leader and arranger for the 2005-2013 seasons of American Idol.
 In the USA Harry was even televised twice in one day as he played the final week of the Oprah Show, airing in the afternoon, and the final week of American Idol, airing in the evening.
-Harry presently is on tour with the legendary French recording artist, Johnny Hallyday, on his final tour.
+Harry just completed a tour with the legendary French recording artist, Johnny Hallyday, on his final tour.